-Whilst non-invasive, some types of professional laser resurfacing still require a few weeks to heal.
-The safe home versions have no down-time but demand many more sessions than professional treatments for noticeable results.
+Although not as drastic as cosmetic surgeries, you’ll still need a few weeks to heal with some types of professional laser resurfacing .
+Smaller home lasers have no down-time but demand many more sessions than professional treatments for noticeable results.

 This article explains everything you need to know about professional laser resurfacing treatments, how home versions measure up and where you can get one.

 What you’ll learn in laser resurfacing 101:

 First, let’s understand what a laser is and then what they do in our skin.

 A laser generates a narrow beam of very intense light.
 Laser beams are monochromatic which means they’re of all one wavelength.
 The waves are also in the same phase (coherent) and are parallel to each other (collimated), don’t you know 🤓.

 A laser beam is either a continuous or pulsed source of photons.
 Photons are the smallest measurements of electromagnetic radiation and the basic energy units of all light.7